 has invited you to join this group

-Angela Castellanos is a general pediatrician and editorial fellow at the NEJM.
+Angela Castellanos is a pediatric hospitalist and was an editorial fellow at the NEJM from 2018-2019.
 She is interested in medical communication and working with underserved communities.
 She produces a pediatric primary care podcast series geared toward Spanish-speaking families called "Las Doctoras Recomiendan", funded by an advocacy grant from the American Academy of Pediatrics.

 Angela is an endocrinologist and PhD candidate at Flinders Medical Centre and Flinders Univeristy, Australia.
 Angela recieved her medical degree from the University of Adelaide, and masters of public health from the University of Sydney.
 Her clinical and research interests are in the areas of glucocorticoid and cardiovascular endocrinology and diabetes medicine.
 She was a 2019/19 NEJM Editorial Fellow.

 Dr. Fernandes is an Endocrinologist at Rhode Island Hospital and Assistant Professor of Medicine at the Warren Alpert Medical School of Brown University.
 She was an NEJM editorial fellow from 2018-2019.
 She completed her fellowship in Endocrinology at the University of Vermont.

 Mike is a cardiology fellow at Beth Israel Deaconess Medical Center and a former 2017-2018 NEJM Editorial Fellow.
 He graduated from Harvard Medical School and completed his internal medicine training at BIDMC.